dialogbrain MCP server

 Returns: file_id (integer) to pass to messages_send attachments parameter.
 Endpoint: https://api.dialogbrain.com/mcp

 - images_generate - Generates a PNG image from a text prompt using Gemini 2.5 Flash Image.
 Returns a file_id consumable by messages.send(attachments=[...]) and other file-aware tools.
-Supports up to 12 reference image file_ids for subject-consistent edits and composition (use file IDs from the [ATTACHMENTS] block, files.search, or workspace.search).
+Supports up to 12 reference image file_ids for subject-consistent edits and composition (use file IDs from the [ATTACHMENTS] block, files.search, or search.files).
 Latency: ~8-10s per image.
 Output: 1024×1024 PNG.
 Endpoint: https://api.dialogbrain.com/mcp

 - videos_generate - Generate a short video (5-10s) from a text prompt using BytePlus Seedance.
 Optionally accepts up to 12 image file IDs from the user's attached files (visible in the [ATTACHMENTS] block) as `reference_file_ids` for style and composition.
 Returns immediately with a job_id; the video is delivered back via continuation when the job completes (~30-90s for fast model, ~2-5min for pro).
 Reference images are temporarily re-hosted on a third-party CDN (imgbb) for the duration of generation and deleted on completion — don't submit confidential references.
 Gated behind a workspace opt-in flag.
 Endpoint: https://api.dialogbrain.com/mcp